 Tea drinkers in the U.S. today are more plentiful and sophisticated.
 Especially when compared to the days of simply dunking the generic supermarket tea bag in hot water for a less than stellar cup of tea.
 As the choices for better quality tea become available, consumers are rushing in for more.
 They want the full tea experience.

-We are also becoming more health conscious and tea brings a healthier beverage choice to the table.
+We are also becoming more health-conscious, and tea brings a healthier beverage choice to the table.
 Ironically, tea began as a medicinal beverage.
-In her book, “Cancer Hates Tea”, Maria Uspenski details the health benefits of tea.
+In her book, Cancer Hates Tea, Maria Uspenski details the health benefits of tea.

 Tea is having its day.
 But so is cancer.
-“Cancer Hates Tea” is a cross section of the two.
+Cancer Hates Tea is a cross-section of the two.
 The book synergizes two complete opposites – wellness versus illness, in a detailed and experienced language any non-medical person can understand.

-Uspenski helps the reader understand the biology of the human body at the cellular level and how cancer effects it.
+Uspenski helps the reader understand the biology of the human body at the cellular level and how cancer affects it.
 She explains the healing power of tea, backed by 5,000 scientific studies, leaving the reader with a feeling of control over their own wellness.
 The book inspires the reader to overhaul old beverage habits.

 It's an amazing story of tea and health.
-It helps if you don’t want to get cancer to be inspired to read this book.
-It also helps that you have a thirst for knowledge about tea.
+Everyone should be inspired to read this book.
+It also helps that you have a thirst for knowledge and tea.

-The doctor of the future will give no medicine, but will interest his patient in the care of the human frame – in diet and in the cause and prevention of disease.” – Thomas Edison
+The doctor of the future will give no medicine, but will interest his patient in the care of the human frame – in diet and in the cause and prevention of disease.”Thomas Edison

 Maria Uspenski is a mechanical engineer by trade, educated at the Massachusetts Institute of Technology.
-It wasn’t until after she was diagnosed and treated for cancer, that she began intensely researching cancer and ways to prevent it.
-She went on to obtain a certificate in fitness nutrition
+It wasn’t until after she was diagnosed and treated for cancer that she began intensely researching cancer and ways to prevent it.
+She went on to obtain a certificate in fitness nutrition.

 Tea kept coming up as the biggest preventative measure to take.
-So she dove in, founding a tea shop in Boulder, Colorado called The Tea Spot, and designing her own tea steeping ware using her mechanical engineering background.
+So she dove in, founding a tea shop in Boulder, Colorado called The Tea Spot and designing her own tea steeping ware using her mechanical engineering background.

-The Book Cancer Hates Tea
+Cancer Hates Tea book excerpt...

-“Cancer Hates Tea” is divided into four parts:
+Cancer Hates Tea is divided into four parts:

 - Part One discusses the chemical properties of cancer and tea at the cellular level.
 Uspenski defines how the two interact with one another and details the important role of the immune system in preventing cancer from overwhelming the body.